 Does Common Core Affect Homeschoolers?

 As a homeschool blogger and leader in my local homeschool support group, I get a lot of questions about Common Core.
 Questions like: “What’s the deal with Common Core?
 Why should I be concerned?
-Does Common Core affect homeschoolers?“ I’ve even […]
+Does Common Core affect homeschoolers?“ I’ve even met parents who’ve decided to homeschool or are considering homeschooling […]

 Thoughts on OCHEC Tulsa Convention 2014

 I missed you this past weekend.
 Seriously, I missed you.
 There were quite a few people missing this year at the OCHEC Tulsa Convention 2014 — attendees as well as speakers and vendors.
-Perhaps the reason attendance was down was […]
+Perhaps the reason attendance was down was because there were fewer speakers and vendors on the agenda. […]